Skill-Based Reinforcement Learning with Intrinsic Reward Matching: Discussion

 We present Intrinsic Reward Matching (IRM), a framework for algorithmically unifying information maximization unsupervised reinforcement learning with downstream task adaptation.
 We instantiate a practical algorithm for implementing this framework and demonstrate that IRM outperforms current methods on a continuous control benchmark and tabletop manipulation tasks.
 IRM diverges from past works in leveraging the discriminator for downstream task inference and consequently performing skill selection without environment interactions in the short horizon setting.
 We also show that IRM can be readily extended to the general skill sequencing setting to solve more realistic long-horizon tasks as an alternative to hierarchical methods.
 Central to our contribution is a novel loss function, the EPIC loss, which serves as both a skill selection utility as well as a new way to interpret the task-level semantics of pretrained skills.

 We acknowledge a number of limitations of our approach. {IRM relies on samples of the state, roughly within workspace boundaries as well as access to an external reward function, ideally well-shaped, which trades off with IRM's reduced reliance on environment interactions.
-In order to obtain realistic image samples to compute the EPIC loss, an agent could learn an expressive generative model such as a VAE over the image states obtained during pretraining and sample from the model to generate diverse and realistic sampled states.
+In order to obtain realistic image samples to compute the EPIC loss, an agent could learn an expressive generative model over the image states obtained during pretraining and sample from the model to generate diverse and realistic sampled states.
 For learning unknown state-based rewards, the agent could additionally learn an image-reward model by regressing the rewards encountered during exploration \citep {dreamer}.
-This further relaxes some of the assumptions made in this contribution and represents an exciting direction for future work.}
+This represents an exciting direction for future work.}